QingqingD0ng/SecChain-RAG/README.md

 ## Features

 - Document retrieval using RAG
-- Semantic search using Elasticsearch
+- Vector storage and semantic search using Elasticsearch vector database
-- Response generation using a local Language Learning Model
+- Response generation using a local Large Language Model for privacy concerns
 - Observability with Traceloop

 ## Installation